GenAIBioMed/GenAIBioMedAssignment2/docs/index.md

 ### c) Towards better performance

 Above we have only trained for 10 epochs, and for a subset of data: `test-0.tfr`  `train-0.tfr`  `valid-0.tfr`.
-Try out one of the following to see how you might improve the prediction head's performance. (⚠️ make sure to change the checkpoint saving path -- otherwise you might overwrite the default checkpoint that you trained.
-Same goes for the prediction saving dir as well! you may want to rename the `npy` files that you already obtained)
+Try out one of the following to see how you might improve the prediction head's performance.

 * Training for more epochs
 * Improving the prediction head architecture
 * Including more [data](https://dataverse.harvard.edu/citation?persistentId=doi:10.7910/DVN/AZM25S) (all train-*.tfr files).
 (You will need to download more files, e.g. train-1.tfr, train-2.tfr and then copy them to your scratch folder -- `/ocean/projects/cis250160p/<username>`, then update the path variable in the scripts)

+==(⚠️ make sure to change the checkpoint saving path -- otherwise you might overwrite the default checkpoint that you trained.
+Same goes for the prediction saving dir as well! you may want to rename the `npy` files that you already obtained)==

 ### d) Visualize Predictions & Analyze Performance